The combinatorial structure of beta negative binomial processes: Applications in Bayesian nonparametrics

 All that remains is to order the columns of $W$.
-Every total order on $\Histories_n$ induces a unique ordering of the columns of $W$. \citet{Titsias2007} defined a unique ordering in this way, analogous to the left-ordered form defined by \citet{GG06} for the IBP.
-In particular, for $h,h' \in \Histories_n$, let $\preceq$ denote the lexicographic order given by: $h \preceq h'$ if and only if $h=h'$ or $h(\eta) < h'(\eta)$, where $\eta$ is the first coordinate where $h$ and $h'$ differ.
+Every total order on $\Histories_n$ induces a unique ordering of the columns of $W$.
+Titsias \cite{Titsias2007} defined a unique ordering in this way, analogous to the left-ordered form defined by Griffiths and Ghahramani \cite{GG06} for the IBP.
+In particular, for $h,h' \in\Histories_n$, let $\preceq$ denote the lexicographic order given by: $h \preceq h'$ if and only if $h=h'$ or $h(\eta) < h'(\eta)$, where $\eta$ is the first coordinate where $h$ and $h'$ differ.
 We say $W$ is \emph{left-ordered} when its columns are ordered according to $\preceq$.
-Because there is a bijection between combinatorial structures $\gprocess{\historycount{h}}{h\in\Histories_n}$ and their unique representations by left-ordered arrays, the probability mass function of $W$ is given by \cref{eq:NBIBP_PMF}.
+Because there is a bijection between combinatorial structures $\gprocess {\historycount{h}}{h\in\Histories_n}$ and their unique representations by left-ordered arrays, the probability mass function of $W$ is given by equation (\ref{eqNBIBPPMF}).

-Other orderings have been introduced in the literature: If we permute the columns of $W$ uniformly at random, then $W$ is the analogue of the \emph{uniform random labeling} scheme described by \citet{broderick2013feature} for the IBP.
+Other orderings have been introduced in the literature: If we permute the columns of $W$ uniformly at random, then $W$ is the analogue of the \emph{uniform random labeling} scheme described by Broderick, Pitman and Jordan \cite{broderick2013feature} for the IBP.
 Note that the number of distinct ways of ordering the $\kappa$ columns is given by the multinomial coefficient

-where the denominator arises from the fact that there are $\historycount{h}$ indistinguishable columns for every history $h \in \Histories_n$.
-The following result is then immediate: \begin{thm} Let $W$ be a uniform random labeling of $\gprocess{\historycount{h}}{h\in\Histories_n}$ described above, let $w \in \NNInts^{n\times k}$ be an array of non-negative integers with $n$ rows and $k\ge 0$ non-zero columns, and for every $j\le k$, let $s_j \defas \sum_{i=1}^n w_{i,j}$ be the sum of column $j$.
+where the denominator arises from the fact that there are $\historycount {h}$ indistinguishable columns for every history $h \in\Histories_n$.
+The following result is then immediate: \begin{thm} Let $W$ be a uniform random labeling of $\gprocess{\historycount {h}}{h\in\Histories_n}$ described above, let $w \in\mathbb{Z}_+^{n\times k}$ be an array of non-negative integers with $n$ rows and $k\ge0$ non-zero columns, and for every $j\le k$, let $s_j \defas\sum_{i=1}^n w_{i,j}$ be the sum of column $j$.
 Then

 \end{thm}